 - Auto collision damage waivers for auto rentals (insurance is primary for Chase Sapphire Preferred and secondary for the American Express Gold Card)

-- Emergency and travel assistance
+- Travel and emergency assistance services

-Where is Chase Sapphire Preferred Better?
+How Is the Chase Sapphire Preferred Card Better?

 Chase Sapphire Preferred cardholders will enjoy: